Gabegi/agentic-retrieval-chunking/docs/extraction-pipeline.md

 # CSV extraction pipeline — what it does, step by step

-This explains the `csv` extraction path of the indexing Function App (`src/agentic-rag-app`), from the raw Zenya export to documents sitting in Azure AI Search.
+This explains the extraction path of the indexing Function App (`src/agentic-rag-app`), from the raw Zenya export to documents sitting in Azure AI Search.
 It's the first of the three Durable Functions activities that make up a full indexing run (`ExtractActivity` → `ChunkActivity` → `EmbedAndUploadActivity`) — this doc only covers `ExtractActivity`, since that's where the CSV-specific logic (and the validation gate) lives.

+Exactly one `IExtractionOrchestrator` is registered at a time (`CsvExtractionOrchestrator` today, in `program.cs`) — the pipeline doesn't branch on source at request time.
+Switching to a different source (e.g. a future PDF extractor) means swapping that one DI registration, not passing a parameter.

 ## How to trigger a run

 ```
-POST /api/index?source=csv
+POST /api/index
-POST /api/index?source=csv&force=true                    # reindex every doc, even unchanged ones
+POST /api/index?force=true                    # reindex every doc, even unchanged ones
-POST /api/index?source=csv&overrideMagnitudeCheck=true    # see "If a run gets blocked" below
+POST /api/index?overrideMagnitudeCheck=true    # see "If a run gets blocked" below
 ```

-`source=csv` is the default, so `POST /api/index` alone also works.
 This starts a Durable Functions orchestration and returns an instance ID you can poll for status (standard Durable Functions "check status" response).

 ## The steps